surfnerd/homedir/README.md

 This script assumes the names of your files are exactly the same as mine `¯\_(ツ)_/¯`

-This will rename your old files with the suffix `-old` and create symbolic links to the files in the homedir directory.
+This will rename your old files with the suffix `-old` and create symbolic links to the files in the `homedir` directory.

 Obviously this is my own personal configuration, but it's simple enough without too much fluff and gets the jorb done.
+Maybe it will help someone.

 I got stuff from
 https://github.com/tomasr/molokai